-- Radiometric quality!!
-We need to see more than "nuances of blue and green" - Spectral resolution: more bands! - Calibration (absolute and temporal changes): the CZCS internal lamps failed to provide accurate control on temporal changes in calibration - Vicarious calibration is needed as well - We want global data sets - We need to do more in coastal waters (the irony of the name "CZCS" is that it actually did more to reveal the global need for OCR than it did for coastal applications)
+- ◆ Radiometric quality!!
+We need to see more than "nuances of blue and green"

+- Spectral resolution: more bands!

+- ◆ Calibration (absolute and temporal changes): the CZCS internal lamps failed to provide accurate control on temporal changes in calibration

+- Vicarious calibration is needed as well

+- We want global data sets

+- ◆ We need to do more in coastal waters (the irony of the name "CZCS" is that it actually did more to reveal the global need for OCR than it did for coastal applications)

+- We want to see deeper in the oceans

-More politically-driven:
+More "politically-driven":

-Industry has to get contracts from Government / Space agencies to work.

-Countries want to demonstrate capability
+- Industry has to get contracts from Government / Space agencies to work. - Countries want to demonstrate capability